bigeasy/prolific/README.md

 code](https://github.com/pinojs/pino/blob/master/docs/extreme.md#log-loss-prevention)
 to prevent log loss.
 Prolific performs this automatically, transparently.

+## Multi-Process Ready

+Prolific was designed to monitor multi-process servers.
+It can ship the logs for multiple child processes using one monitor to serivce a number of child processes.
+The synchronous fatal error tunneling is done in such a way that even when multiple child processes are spewing their hurt down a common pipe, the Prolific monitor is still able to extract the tunneled message from the interplated text in the stream.

 ## Prolific Fast Triage

 You control logging levels, not through a flag or string defination, but through